 Listed on the National Register of Historic Places, this little B& B radiates and the location, steps from the beach and boardwalk, is what Southern California is all about.

-A short distance inland are six of out of some 16 miles of waterways that once made up Venice-of-America, founded in 1905 by a local developer, conservationist, and creative genius behind circa 1900 Venice –Abbot Kinney.
+A short distance inland is the waterways that once made up Venice-of-America, founded in 1905 by a local developer, conservationist, and creative genius behind circa 1900 Venice –Abbot Kinney.

 Fully restored and remodeled homes make it a postcard scene along the canal shores that now make up a quaint upscale neighborhood.
 The canals provide visitors a sense of serenity that the Venetians would have truly appreciated.